stride-tasks/stride/README.md

 ----

-Task menagement application with in-built git integration.
+Task management application with in-built git integration.

 > [!WARNING]
 > This is currently alpha, so **everything** is subject to change.